 3307 Lakeshore Road West, east of Burloak Drive

 Shell Park has a 14,000-square-foot park with 26 cement ramps.
 The park is open year-round, weather permitting.
 In addition, skateboard classes are offered in spring and fall.

-Minor skateboard park coming in 2019.
+Minor skateboard park currently under construction.